LarsBreum/WebprogrammingLab2/README.md

 # Reflection questions for lab 3

-## How do you replace the application icon, favicon.ico?
+## Q1 How do you replace the application icon, favicon.ico?

+## Q2 If you use nav-pills instead of nav-tabs the selected page is no longer highlighted in the menu, why?
+Hint: <NavLink> and the active css class.

+## Q3 What is the meaning of a leading / in a path, the difference between <Link to="/view-ingredient/:name" /> and <Link to="view-ingredient/:name" />.

+Try it, look in the browser url field

+Asnwer:

 Answer: We replace the "logo.svg" file in the "src" folder